June migrant crossings hit highest monthly number for year

 Data from the UN Refugee Agency shows at least 120,441 people arrived in Europe via the Mediterranean by land and sea in 2021.

+Earlier this week it emerged French police had reportedly detained 10 suspects over last year’s Channel disaster in which 27 people died when their dinghy sank as they tried to reach Britain.

-Earlier this week, Home Secretary Priti Patel struck a fresh deal with Nigeria, which her department said will do more to tackle “illegal migration” and speed up the “removal of foreign criminals”.
+Meanwhile the Home Secretary struck a fresh deal with Nigeria, which her department said will do more to tackle “illegal migration” and speed up the “removal of foreign criminals”.

 At the same time, the Home Office said 13 people who had “no right to be in the UK” were deported to Nigeria, with a further eight flown to Ghana.